erew123/alltalk_tts/README.md

     - Add these to your '~/.bashrc' if you want this to be permanent and not something you have to set each time you open a new terminal.
 - When you have made the changes, open a **new** terminal/command prompt (in order to load the new search paths) and `nvcc --version`.
 It should report back `Cuda compilation tools, release 11.8.` at which point, you are good to go.
 - If it doesn't report that, check you have correctly set the search environment paths, dont have overlapping other versions of cuda paths etc.

+**Note:** Its also important that your Torch and Torchaudio have cuda installed (of any version).
+If you run the AllTalk diagnostics you can see your Torch and Torchaudio versions listed there.
+Cuda 11.8 will be listed as `cu118` and Cuda 12.1 as `cu121`.
+This Torch and Torchaudio is seperate to the above requirement to have the Nvidia CUDA Toolkit installed, so dont confuse the two different requirements.
+If you dont have Cuda installed on Torch and Torchaudio, Step 2 of Finetuning will fail.

 #### ⚫ Starting Finetuning
 **NOTE:** Please make sure you have started AllTalk at least once after updating, so that it downloads the additional files needed for finetuning.